Tauvic/Technology-at-school/Robots/Ozobot/verkeer-2/README.md

-Oozobt drives from pizza to house
+Ozobot drives from pizza to house